Category Archives: Domestic Arts

 We’ve had an abundant crop of Meyer lemons (as well as other lemons and oranges).
 I usually juice them and freeze them in cubes.
 But this time I wanted to preserve some and use them for later cooking.
 I made four jars.
 It was simple, and making them was such pleasure.
 They are gorgeous!

-One day, about a week ago, Claire desperately wanted to celebrate a birthday.
+One day, about a week ago, Bean desperately wanted to celebrate a birthday.
 She wanted it to be hers, and she cried a bit over the fact that it wasn’t.
 But she wanted cake and to sing the song.
 So I did a little research for a literary figure born on that day.
 I found the poet, Helen Hoyt, was born on the day in question.
 We explored the poetry a little at the Poetry Foundation, and I baked each of us a little cake.
 We sang happy birthday to her.
 We’ll be doing that again, I’m sure!

 Lastly, I bought fresh gnocchi on a whim.
 I didn’t have a tomato sauce to use, and I wanted to do something different with it.
 So I sauteed zucchini in olive oil with basil and a few sliced preserved Meyer lemons.
 I really enjoyed it, but two-thirds of the household diners did not like it as much.
 One said the lemon made it bitter.
 I’ll need to find other uses for the lemon.